On covariant and canonical Hamiltonian formalisms for gauge theories: Introduction

 \section{Introduction}

 Gauge theories defined on spacetime regions with boundary can have degrees of freedom and observables localized on the boundary.
 One can study them following one of (at least) two approaches to a Hamiltonian formalism: Covariant and canonical methods.
 It is a reasonable expectation that, at the classical level, those two descriptions should be equivalent.
 There are several papers that have dealt with this issue (see for instance \cite{Wald,Espanolitos}), where the claim is made that both methods are equivalent.
-This question, which is of great importance, should be considered also when there are boundaries present.
+This question is of great importance and should be considered also when there are boundaries present, since the derived Hamiltonian descriptions may result in inequivalent physical predictions.
 The purpose of this manuscript is to revisit this issue, for simple cases of (first order) gauge theories defined over regions with boundaries, where both covariant and canonical methods are well understood.
 As we shall see, there are nontrivial examples for which such assumed equivalence is at odds with already known results.
 Thus, we shall point out some of such instances, in the hope that more thorough investigations shall fully clarify the issues at hand.